MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/FileConversion.rst

             │    ├── polar_angle_zero
             │    ├── rotation_angle
             │    ├── rotation_angle_zero
-            │    ├── rotation_angle_zero
             │    ├── temperature
             │    └── unit_cell
             ├── scancommand
             ├── start_time
             └── title

 From this file, raw plotting and a conversion algorithm is possible.
-Raw plotting is further explained in  :ref:`Command Line Tutorial<Command-Line-Tutorials>`.
+Raw plotting is further explained in  :ref:`Raw plotting and fitting<Raw-plotting-and-fitting>`.